typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 };
 ```

+### Classes

-### Public Instance Methods Before Public Static Fields
+#### Public Instance Methods Before Public Static Fields

-This config doesn't apply to interfaces or type literals as accessibility and scope are not part of them.
-It specifies that public instance methods should come first before public static fields.
+This config specifies that public instance methods should come first before public static fields.
 Everything else can be placed anywhere.
+It doesn't apply to interfaces or type literals as accessibility and scope are not part of them.

 ```jsonc
 // .eslintrc.json